galaxyproject/galaxy-hub/src/admin/data-integration/index.md

 ## Data Integration for Local Instances

 Please note that "built-in" or "cached" data can now be managed directly from within the Galaxy admin interface.
-For details, see: **[Data Managers](/src/admin/tools/data-managers/index.md)** and our **[Data Managers Tutorial](https://github.com/galaxyproject/dagobah-training/blob/2017-montpellier/sessions/05-reference-genomes/ex1-reference-genomes.md)**.
+For details, see: **[Data Managers Overview](/src/admin/tools/data-managers/index.md)** and our **[Data Managers Tutorial](https://github.com/galaxyproject/dagobah-training/blob/2017-montpellier/sessions/05-reference-genomes/ex1-reference-genomes.md)**.

 Built-in data files are critical for many Galaxy tools.
 This page will describe how to get data into your local instance of Galaxy in a general way.
 For instructions specific for organizing and indexing data for use with tools, see **[Data Preparation](/src/admin/data-preparation/index.md)**.
 Additional instructions are available for reviewing or retrieving the exact data hosted on the public [Main](/src/main/index.md) instance or for performing more complex data prep used by specific tool groups.